 Scapa Flow Wave Test Site

-The site in Scapa Flow, to the south of Kirkwall, was chosen for its relatively benign waters which reach almost 0.35m significant wave height.
-A predominantly westerly wave regime in 21m-25m water in an area 0.4km across and approximately 0.9km in length.
+The site in Scapa Flow, to the south of Kirkwall, was chosen for its relatively benign waters which reach around 0.35m significant wave height.
+The site has a predominantly westerly wave regime in 21m-25m water, in an area 0.4km across and approximately 0.9km in length.

 Shapinsay Sound Tidal Test Site

-In the Shapinsay Sound, to the north-east of Kirkwall, fairly benign velocity marine currents with a peak tide of 1.5m/s.
-A full tidal regime in 21m-25m water in an area 0.4km across and approximately 0.9km in length.
+The site at Shapinsay Sound, to the north-east of Kirkwall, has fairly benign velocity marine currents with a peak tide of 1.5m/s.
+The site features water depths of 21m-25m water, in an area 0.4km across and approximately 0.9km in length.